-Meditation balls, also known as Chinese medicine balls, are a pair of metal balls that can be held in one hand.
-These hand balls are rotated gradually within the palm of your hand, the relative positions of both balls constantly switching.
-Initially, relaxation balls should maintain contact even as they are rotated.
-With practice, your hands eventually learn to switch these balls without making any contact between them.
-Zen meditation balls are believed to improve brain function while exercising your hand muscles, although this sentiment is not backed by any concrete evidence.
-Some people also believe that meditation balls help to reduce stress.
-They are hence referred to as worry balls.
+Meditation balls – also known as “Chinese medicine balls,” “Baoding balls,” “relaxation balls” and “Zen meditation balls” – are two little balls that can be held in one hand.
+As you roll them in the palm of your hand, the relative positions of both balls is constantly switching.
+Initially, the balls maintain contact even as they are rotated.
+With practice, your hands eventually learn to manipulate these balls without having them touch each other.
+Meditation balls purportedly improve brain function while they exercise your hand muscles.
+Some people believe that meditation balls help reduce stress, in which case they may be called “worry balls.”

-History of Zen meditation balls
+The history of Chinese meditation balls

 Benefits and uses of Chinese medicine balls

-- Relaxing joints and muscles
+- Relaxed joints and muscles

-- Relieving stress and anxiety
+- Stress and anxiety relief

-- Improving memory
+- Improved memory

-- Enhancing the quality of sleep
+- Enhanced quality of sleep

 How to use Zen meditation balls